KenanRicky/docker-compose-project/README.md

 <img width="1206" height="158" alt="Screenshot from 2025-07-10 16-45-29" src="https://github.com/user-attachments/assets/6106be67-c935-44ff-8b5e-5a56804672a2" />

-## Getting Started: Running the Application
+## Getting Started: Running the Application.
 Follow these steps to get the entire e-commerce platform up and running locally:

 Clone the Repository: Open your terminal or command prompt and clone this repository to your local machine: Screenshot from 2025-07-10 16-43-32 Screenshot from 2025-07-10 16-45-29

-## Launching the Application
+## Launching the Application.
 i) Build Images with Docker Compose:
 Navigate to the root directory of the cloned repository (where docker-compose.yml is located).
 Then, execute the following command:
 <img width="885" height="31" alt="Screenshot from 2025-07-10 16-17-02" src="https://github.com/user-attachments/assets/16761c20-7792-4edc-8311-38e3d72b4c07" />